holestine/Attention/README.md

 |Hybrid       | CIFAR10     | 69.52       | 10.40                      | 1,727,012 |
 |Hybrid       | CIFAR100    | 34.97       | 10.37                      | 1,727,012 |

-The most interesting thing here is that the CNN model executes much faster than all other models and the Hybrid model produced the best results.
-Let's adjust the initialization of the vision transformer to more commonly seen values, in this case the values from the paper [AN IMAGE IS WORTH 16X16 WORDS](https://arxiv.org/pdf/2010.11929.pdf "AN IMAGE IS WORTH 16X16 WORDS") for ViT-Base.
-So the initialization of the transformer only model for the MNIST dataset looks like the following.
+The most interesting thing here is that the CNN model executes much faster than all other models and the Hybrid model produces the best results.
+Let's adjust the initialization of the vision transformer to more commonly seen values, in this case the values from the paper [AN IMAGE IS WORTH 16X16 WORDS](https://arxiv.org/pdf/2010.11929.pdf "PDF") for the ViT-Base model.
+So the initialization of the transformer only model for the MNIST dataset looks like the following and the same values for *dim*, *depth*, *heads* and *mlp_dim* are also used in the DeepViNet and Hybrid models.

 ```
 self.model = ViT(